Coolant Leak Repair Cost

 radiator repair

-Your car’s radiator sits in front of the engine for optimal airflow and cooling.
+Your car’s radiator sits in front of the engine for ideal airflow and cooling.

-Yet, this also leaves it more exposed to road grime, debris from other vehicles, etc. If the radiator develops a hole from corrosion or other damage, coolant may leak out.
+Yet, this also leaves it more vulnerable to road grime, debris from other vehicles, etc. If the radiator develops a hole from corrosion or alternate damage, coolant may leak out.

 Repair Costs